rupran/librarytrader/README.md

 `Library` object yourself but rather access that information from the `LibraryStore` later.

+You can use the `dump` method to export the current state of a `LibraryStore` into a JSON file with a given filename, and the `load` method to fill an existing `LibraryStore` from previously exported data.
+Note that `load`ing currently clears any content the `LibraryStore` might hold.

-After evaluating the dependency tree, calling `resolve_functions(elf)` on `LibraryStore` will (try to) resolve all imported functions to the absolute paths of the library which provides the functions.
+After evaluating or loading the dependency tree, calling `resolve_functions(elf)` on `LibraryStore` will (try to) resolve all imported functions to the absolute paths of the library which provides the functions.
 The mapping is returned as an `OrderedDict`.